Cure Pink Eye (Conjunctivitis) Fast With Castor Oil

 Many years ago, I took my oldest daughter to a naturopathic physician for a severe case of pink eye.
 I have used his treatment ever since, and cured dozens of cases of pink eye without doctors.

 The best and easiest cure for pink eye is to apply castor oil at the first sign of eye irritation.
-If you catch it early, this cures literally overnight.
+If you catch it early, this will literally cure it overnight.

 To apply, spread castor oil liberally over the upper and lower eyelids.
 Don’t worry about whether it’s getting into the eye itself, or the inflamed tissues of the underside of the eyelids.
 I think it seeps into the eye on its own, and would work fine even if it didn’t.